philipzhux/micro-compiler/README.md

 ## How do I design the Parser?

-The implementation of parser is bascially translating the extended CFG of Micro Language:
+The implementation of parser is basically translating the extended CFG of Micro Language:
 ```js
 1. <program> → BEGIN <statement list> END
 2. <statement list> → <statement> {<statement>}